 Nutrition Doctoral Student Biographies

-Jennifer is a first year doctoral candidate in the Nutrition Program.
-Jennifer comes to NYU from Orange County, California.
-She received her undergraduate education at the University of Arizona with a degree in Nutritional Science and a minor in Chemistry.
-She received her Masters Degree from Cal Poly Pomona University in Nutritional Sciences with an emphasis in Sports Nutrition and is also a Registered Dietitian, Certified Diabetes Educator and Certified Nutrition Support Dietitian.
-Jennifer is actively involved in the ADA and is currently the chair of the nominating committee for the Greater New York Dietetic Association.
-She is interested in research on metabolic nutrition, sports nutrition and clinical nutrition.
+Jennifer Burris is a doctoral candidate in the Steinhardt School of Culture, Education, and Human Development in the department of Nutrition and Food Studies Department.
+Jennifer comes to New York University from Orange County, California.
+She received her undergraduate education at the University of Arizona in Tucson, AZ, with a degree in Nutritional Science and Chemistry.
+She received her Masters Degree and from Cal Poly Pomona Polytechnic University in Nutritional Sciences with an emphasis in Sports Nutrition.
+Jennifer also completed her Dietetic Internship at Cal Poly Pomona University.
+Jennifer has a background in nutrition support, inborn errors of genetic metabolism, nutrition for the active individual, and carbohydrate metabolism.
+She is currently a Registered Dietitian, Certified Diabetes Educator, Certified Sports Specialist Clinician, and Certified Nutrition Support Dietitian.
+Jennifer’s dissertation research focuses on the relationship between nutrition and acne, particularly the impact of the quality and quantity of carbohydrate consumption on blood biochemical markers of acne.